chenjiandongx/ginprom/README.md

 func main() {
     r := gin.Default()
 	// use prometheus metrics exporter middleware.
 	// ginprom.PromMiddleware() expects a ginprom.PromOpts{} poniter.
-It was used for filtering labels with regex.
+	// It was used for filtering labels with regex. `nil` will pass every requests.
 	// ginprom labels: `status`, `endpoint`, `method`
 	// for example:
 	// 1).
 I want not to record the 404 status request.
 That's easy for it.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexStatus: "404"})
 	// 2).
-I want not to record the endpoint start with /stupid.
+I want not to record the endpoint start with `/stupid`.
 	// ginprom.PromMiddleware(&ginprom.PromOpts{ExcludeRegexEndpoint: "^/stupid"})
 	r.Use(ginprom.PromMiddleware(nil))